Dieser Beitrag enthält Werbung – advertising.

 If you hadn’t got it until now – Archer is dealing with family business which turns out no less intimidating and dangerous than walking among criminals, violent criminals knowing prisons intimately.
 Archer’s cases show that crime is everywhere and that even well-to-do families have their skeletons in their closets.

 Without going into details of the whole oeuvre just start reading a novel and get thrilled by the entangled plots and the matter-of-fact style it is written in.
 It’s not the fast-paced life we now nowadays from LA movies and TV crime series – more than ever well-known technical gadgets or a scientific approach to crime cases don’t happen because they simple don’t exist.
+Analyzing fingerprint by policemen or the FBI agent seems to be sophisticated and the cutting edge.

 (There are some movies, but I never thought that they could outclass the novels.)